lican81/A0_DUT/README.md

 # A0_DUT

-README for setting up python environment and microcontroller
+README for setting up python environment and microcontroller on host PC

 1) Install python 3 on host PC (https://www.python.org/).
 Use whatever IDE you like, but VS Code is pretty great and comes built in to HP laptops